zhenyaevgeniia/evgeniia-balyasina/n26-testplans.md

  - setting is saved after closing app.
 7. Currency:
  - see Currency in basic version;
- - after any update in currently the data is updated in each connected device.
+ - after any update in currency the data is updated in each connected device.
 8. Budget mode:
  - see Budget mode in basic version;
  - after any update in currently the data is updated in each connected device.
 9. Carry over:
- - see Carry over in basic version);
+ - see Carry over in basic version;
- - after any update in currently the data is updated in each connected device.
+ - after any update in currency the data is updated in each connected device.
 10. Language:
 - see Language in basic version;
-- after any update in currently the data is updated in each connected device.
+- after any update in currency the data is updated in each connected device.
 7. “Money pro” features:
  - menu item not visible OR shows that already activated.
 8. Create and restore data: